purchasingtoolpak/lanyon/_posts/2017-04-14-request-for-quotation-template.md

 </div>

-To download this template go to <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/blob/master/strategic-sourcing/bid-analysis/rfp-major-bid-template.xlsx">sourcing strategy template</a> and click on the download button.
+To download this procurement template go to <a href="https://github.com/purchasingtoolpak/purchasingtoolpak/blob/master/strategic-sourcing/bid-analysis/rfp-major-bid-template.xlsx">sourcing strategy template</a> and click on the download button.
 You can download all the templates by going to this <a href="http://purchasingtoolpak.com/#team">link</a>.

 If you have questions or comments about this template please contact me through this link:
 [http://purchasingtoolpak.com/#contact](http://purchasingtoolpak.com/#contact "Contact Purchasing Toolpak")